Follow these 3 easy steps to learn how to grow broccoli sprouts in about five days. Add more goodness to your meals (without having to cook).

 Storage

-Place onto some kitchen paper and store in a lidded container in the fridge for up to five days.
+Place onto some kitchen paper to drain and dry off then store in a lidded container in the fridge for up to five days.
 Sprouts are a fresh healthy living food and are meant to be consumed within a few short days.

 They can be frozen, although I've not done this myself.
 I prefer to enjoy them fresh so grow them weekly in small batches.